idxbroker/wordpress-plugin/readme.txt

 6. Adding Shortcodes.

 == Changelog ==
+= 1.1.4 =
+* Fixed can't add tons of savelinks and systemlinks pages issue.

 = 1.1.3 =
 * Added create dynamic wrapper page, clients can create a page for dynamic wrapper on the setting page.